 Enjoy your Vanilla Bean Waffles however you want.

-I went for sliced strawberries, a dusting of icing sugar and some whipped cream.
+I added sliced strawberries, a dusting of icing sugar and some whipped cream.
 Our children reheated their waffles in the toaster, before adding various combinations of ice cream, Nutella and strawberries!
 What you put on yours is up to you.
-A drizzle of maple syrup would taste amazing on these golden beauties.
+Flavoured fruit or spiced butters work well.
+Also a drizzle of maple syrup tastes amazing on these golden beauties.

 For a first attempt at waffle making I am surprised and pleased with how easy it is.
 I would happily make these at weekends, invite some friends over for a breakfast party.

 Oh wow how much fun would that be?

 However you enjoy your waffles, I really hope I have inspired you to have a go and make some at home.
 They simply taste so unbelievably good.

 Vanilla Bean Waffles perfect for feasting, sharing and having fun!

 If you have enjoyed making these Vanilla Bean Waffles you may also like these recipes: